 - 3.1 The purpose of the planning system is to contribute to the achievement of sustainable development.
-National policy indicates that 'Sustainable means ensuring that better lives for ourselves don't mean worse lives for future generations' and 'Development means growth'.
-This chapter includes two policies that establish an overall strategy which seeks to deliver sustainable development in North Dorset. - 3.2 Policy 1 reflects the presumption in favour of sustainable development in national policy and recognises that the economic, social and environmental roles of planning need to be pursued jointly.
-Policy 1 sets out how the Council will take planning decisions in accordance with the presumption and provides guidance on how it will be applied in the District. - 3.3 Policy 2 establishes a core spatial strategy which will guide the pattern of growth in North Dorset in a sustainable manner.
-It seeks to concentrate strategic growth at the District's main towns where homes, jobs and facilities are easily accessible.
-Stalbridge and eighteen larger villages have been identified as the focus for growth to meet local needs outside of the four main towns.
+National policy indicates that 'sustainable' means ensuring that better lives for ourselves don't mean worse lives for future generations and 'development' means growth21.
+This chapter includes two policies that establish an overall strategy which seeks to deliver sustainable development in North Dorset. - 3.2 Policy 1 reflects the 'presumption in favour of sustainable development' in national policy and recognises that the economic, social and environmental roles of planning need to be pursued jointly.
+Policy 1 sets out how the Council will take planning decisions in accordance with 'the presumption' and provides guidance on how it will be applied in the District. - 3.3 Policy 2 establishes a 'core spatial strategy' which will guide the pattern of growth in North Dorset in a sustainable manner.
+It seeks to concentrate strategic growth at the District's main towns where homes, jobs and facilities are easily accessible and establishes a 'light touch' spatial policy framework elsewhere with the emphasis on local communities using neighbourhood planning and other mechanisms to meet their own local needs.

-&lt;sup>18 Ministerial foreword to the National Planning Policy Framework, DCLG (March 2012).
+21 Ministerial foreword to the National Planning Policy Framework, DCLG (March 2012)